nguyencanhtrung/soc-riscv-bd/README.md

 Nexys Video is several times less expensive, academic discount is avaialble.
 It supports up to 2 cores, up to 50MHz clock speed.

 Nexys A7 100T and Arty A7 100T are least expensive supported boards.
 They have small FPGA, barely enough to run Linux on a single core RISC-V at 50MHz.

+UE 5G reference design uses AU200 as the platform which provides enough resources to prototype an SoC with 2 RISC-V CPUs and a bunch of L1 accelerators such as LDPC, Polar encoders/decoders.

 ## Workstation
 [Ubuntu 20 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM is recommended.